 Manor Township bank robbed

-A man armed with a gun robbed the F&M Bank at 105 Burton Drive in Manor Township on Tuesday morning and fled with an undisclosed amount of cash.
+A man armed with a gun robbed the Manor Township branch of F&M Bank on Tuesday morning and fled with an undisclosed amount of cash.

-“Nobody was hurt, but he was armed and did show them the gun,” Zurn said.
+“Nobody was hurt, but he was armed and did show them the gun,” said state Trooper Gary Zurn.

-Armstrong 911 dispatchers shortly after the robbery reported the suspect had escaped in a pickup truck, but Zurn said investigations have not confirmed that.
+Armstrong 911 dispatchers shortly after the robbery reported the suspect had escaped in a pickup, but Zurn said investigations have not confirmed that.

 “He fled on foot toward Red Mill Road, and we're still investigating it from there,” Zurn said.

-Police arrived minutes after receiving the call that the bank had been robbed and searched Burton Drive and Red Mill Road, but were unable to find the suspect, Zurn said.
+Police arrived minutes later and searched Burton Drive and Red Mill Road, but were unable to find the suspect, Zurn said.

 Clem Rosenberger, senior vice president of F&M Bank, said the bank will be open for normal business hours on Wednesday.